Freedom (2025 film): Release

-Theatrical

-Freedom was scheduled to release on 18 July 2025 but got postponed indefinitely without announcing a release date.
-Earlier the film was scheduled for 10 July, but got postponed to the next week, and then to the current date due to the financial issues faced by the production house.
-The film is planned to be released in Tamil and along with the dubbed versions of Telugu, Kannada, Malayalam and Hindi languages.
+Freedom was scheduled to release in theatres on 18 July 2025, but got postponed indefinitely without the makers announcing a new release date.
+Earlier the film was scheduled for 10 July, but got postponed to the next week, and then to the current date due to financial issues faced by the production house.
+Apart from Tamil, dubbed versions in Telugu, Kannada, Malayalam and Hindi languages were planned for release.

 Reception

-Reviewing the film at its preview show on 10 July 2025, Abhinav Subramanian of The Times of India gave 2.5/5 stars and wrote "Freedom is a historical document that exposes a dark corner many prefer to ignore.
-It's not the most gripping film, but it's interesting enough to make you look up the real story of those 43 inmates."
+Reviewing the film at its preview show on 9 July 2025, Abhinav Subramanian of The Times of India gave 2.5/5 stars and wrote "Freedom is a historical document that exposes a dark corner many prefer to ignore.
+It's not the most gripping film, but it's interesting enough to make you look up the real story of those 43 inmates".
+Bhuvanesh Chandar of The Hindu wrote, "Alternating between the plight of the prisoners and their family members at the camp, Freedom ends up becoming so tunnel-visioned on selling the sentimentality of the story that it removes any scope for pointed political commentary".
+Janani K of India Today wrote, "Freedom naturally had a story that could strike a chord with the audience.
+However, Sathyasiva’s film fails to capitalise on the intensity of the story with its sloppy execution".

+Anusha Sundar of OTTPlay wrote, "Freedom is supposed to be a story that may not have been on people’s memory or radar for long, but definitely one that belongs to a big-screen adaptation.
+But the film with little to less understanding of its gravitas, missteps into a wrong genre that did not warrant an overdose of physical torture onscreen, but an empathetic portrayal of a story less told".
+A critic from Hindu Tamil Thisai said they were shaken by the scenes depicting torture, and the tunneling and escape scenes in the second half were interesting, compensating for the unnecessary burdens of the first half.
+The critic also praised the performances of Sasikumar, Lijomol, Ramasamy and Ramesh Khanna, but felt Malavika Avinash was underutilised.